Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: System settings

 \emph{Effective operations:~~} We say that a $\sSnapshot()$ operation is \emph{effective} when the invoking processor does not fail during the operation's execution.
 We say that a $\sWrite()$ operation is effective when the invoking processor does not fail during its execution, or in case it does fail, the operation's effect is returned by an effective snapshot operation.

-\emph{Histories:~~} a history is a sequence of operation start and end steps that are totally ordered.
+\emph{Histories:~~} A history is a sequence of operation start and end steps that are totally ordered.
 We consider histories to compare in an abstract way between two executions of the studied algorithms.
 Given any two events $e$ and $f$, $e < f$ if $e$ occurs before $f$ in the corresponding history.
 A history is denoted by $\widehat{H}=(E,<)$, where $E$ is the set of events.
 Given an infinite history $\widehat{H}$, we require that: (i) its first event is an invocation and (ii) each invocation is followed by its matching response event.
 If $\widehat{H}$ is finite, then $\widehat{H}$ might not contain the matching response event of the last invocation event.

 \emph{Linearizable snapshot history:~~} A snapshot-based history $\widehat{H}= (H,<)$ models a computation at the abstraction level at which the write and snapshot operations are invoked.
-It is linearizable if there is an equivalent sequential history $\widehat{H}_{seq}= (H,<_{seq})$ in which the sequence of effective $\sWrite()$ and $\sSnapshot()$ operations issued by the processes is such that: \begin{enumerate} \item Each effective operation appears as executed at a single point of the timeline between its invocation event and its response event, and \item Each effective $\sSnapshot()$ operation returns an array $reg$ such that: (i) {$reg[i]=(v,\bullet)$} if the operation $\sWrite(v)$ by $p_i$ appears previously in the sequence. (ii) Otherwise $reg[i]=\bot$. \end{enumerate}
+It is linearizable if there is an equivalent sequential history $\widehat{H}_{seq}= (H,<_{seq})$ in which the sequence of effective $\sWrite()$ and $\sSnapshot()$ operations issued by the processes is such that: \begin{enumerate} \item Each effective operation appears as if executed at a single point of the timeline between its invocation event and its response event, and \item Each effective $\sSnapshot()$ operation returns an array $reg$ such that: (i) {$reg[i]=(v,\bullet)$} if the operation $\sWrite(v)$ by $p_i$ appears previously in the sequence and it is the latest one. (ii) Otherwise $reg[i]=\bot$. \end{enumerate}